blamairia/Heartline-Landing/STARTUP_PRESENTATION.md

 ---

-**🚀 HEARLINE: Where Artificial Intelligence Meets Compassionate Cardiology Care**
+**🚀 Heartline: Where Artificial Intelligence Meets Compassionate Cardiology Care**

 *Join us in revolutionizing cardiovascular healthcare in Algeria and beyond!*

 ---

-*© 2024 Hearline.
+*© 2024 Heartline.
 All rights reserved.*